Loyola Marymount basketball signee dies day before high school graduation

 The school’s athletic booster club, SeaHawks 12th Man, posted a remembrance to Williams, a 6-4 shooting guard.
 Williams committed to Loyola Marymount last July and signed his letter of intent in November.

 Final exams were scheduled at the school Thursday.
-It is unclear whether graduation will go on as scheduled.
+It is unclear whether graduation will go on as scheduled or the plans to honor Williams at the ceremony in some fashion.

 Williams’ childhood friend, Arizona quarterback Khalil Tate, also tweeted after Williams’ death.